Catherine Howard – The King’s Jewel

 Henry was rejuvenated by his new marriage to his “jewel”, but it was not to last long.
 Although Catherine certainly enjoyed the perks of being Queen, she was not in love with him.
 She was already in love with someone else at the time of her wedding.
 She had met Thomas Culpeper, a member of Henry’s privy chamber, shortly after arriving at court.
 They became lovers after her marriage, and Catherine’s only surviving letter is written to Thomas.

 “Master Culpeper, I heartily recommend me unto you, praying you to send me word how that you do.
 It was showed me that you was sick, the which thing troubled me very much till such time that I hear from you praying you to send me word how that you do, for I never longed so much for [a] thing as I do to see you and to speak with you, the which I trust shall be shortly now.
 The which doth comfortly me very much when I think of it, and when I think again that you shall depart from me again it makes my heart to die to think what fortune I have that I cannot be always in your company.
 It my trust is always in you that you will be as you have promised me, and in that hope I trust upon it still, praying that you will come when my Lady Rochford is here for then I shall be best at leisure to be at your commandment, thanking you for that you have promised me to be so good unto that poor fellow my man which is one of the griefs that I do feel to depart from him for then I do know no one that I dare trust to send to you, and therefore I pray you take him to be with you that I may sometimes hear from you one thing.
-I pray you to give me a horse for my man for I had much ado to get one, and therefore I pray send me one by him and in so doing I am as I said afor, and thus I take my leave of you, trusting to see you shortly again and I would you was with me now that you might see what pain I take in writing to you.
-Yours as long as life endures, Katheryn.”
+I pray you to give me a horse for my man for I had much ado to get one, and therefore I pray send me one by him, and in so doing I am as I said afor, and thus I take my leave of you, trusting to see you shortly again and I would you was with me now that you might see what pain I take in writing to you.
+Yours as long as life endures, Katheryn.”1

 Catherine relied on Lady Rochford, who was the widow of George Boleyn, the brother of Anne Boleyn, to help her meet with Thomas in secret.
 It all came crashing to a halt when another of the Dowager Duchess’s household came forward and told her of Catherine’s past dealing with Dereham and Manox.
 Thomas Cranmer put it all in writing and passed it along to Henry, who was devastated and refused to believe it.
 However, he did order an investigation to be carried out.
 Henry Manox soon cracked under the pressure, and Catherine was arrested on 4 November 1541.

-She was interrogated and confessed to the relationships with Manox and Dereham.
-Soon her relationship with Thomas was also revealed, which was perhaps even more dangerous than her previous affairs.
-On 11 November, she was sent to Syon House.
 Both Dereham and Thomas were executed on 10 December 1541.
 The following month, both Catherine and Lady Rochford were condemned to death.
-On the evening of 12 February, she was told that she was going to be executed the following the day.
+On the evening of 12 February, she was told that she was going to be executed the following day.
 She asked for the block to be brought to her so that she could practice.
 The following day, Catherine and Lady Rochford were led to a scaffold on Tower Green.
 Catherine felt weak and made no speech, only confessing that she deserved to die.
 She was beheaded with an axe, and minutes later, Lady Rochford followed.
-1

-About Moniek Bloks 2676 Articles
+About Moniek Bloks 2851 Articles

 My name is Moniek and I am from the Netherlands.
 I began this website in 2013 because I wanted to share these women's amazing stories.